CraigOpie/craigopie.github.io/essays/final-project-idea.md

 rescheduled.

 ## Use case ideas
-The completed use case shows an end-to-end scenario of using the system.
+The completed use case shows an end-to-end scenario of using the system:
 <li>
     New user goes to the landing page, sees an upcoming event they are interested in attending, clicks the image/link and sees more details, clicks the button to register for the event, is brought to a